th2-net/cradleapi/README.md

 Test events in Cradle can be stored separately or in batches, if an event has complex hierarchical structure.

 A test event can have a reference to its parent, thus forming a hierarchical structure.
 Events that started the test execution have no parent and are called "root test events".

 Events in a batch can have a reference only to the parent of the batch or other test events from the same batch.
 Events outside of the batch should not reference events within the batch.

 Test events have mandatory parameters that are verified when storing an event.
 These are: id, name (for non-batch events), start timestamp.

 ## Release notes

+### 3.1.5

++ Add check for negative value in **StoredMessageId#index** field (the negative value causes incorrect serialization and does not make much sense - it was decided to prohibit them at all)

 ### 3.1.4